sam-by-name/sprint-3/personal-site-design.md

 10 So much hath now transpired, time to put it to the test, does it work its best?
 A similar          view seen by all? <br>

-11 If so, unleash int unto the wild, it's time for it to stand tall!<br>
+11 If so, unleash it unto the wild, it's time for it to stand tall!<br>

 12 Is just more of 10 and 4, care, repair, additions but also occasions of dispair.<br>